Please note that this is an important topic from a PMP exam point of view, and you may see a few questions on this topic on your exam.

 - It makes the decision-making process efficient, smoother, and faster.

 - It allows easier and better communication which helps in reducing conflicts.

 - It helps employees grow their career and streamline new employees.

 - It helps identify clear roles and responsibilities.

-This was all about the structure of organizations, and this is where this blog post ends.
-If you have something to add, you are welcome to post your thoughts in the comments section.
+This is where this blog post ends.
+If you have something to add, you are welcome to post your thoughts or questions in the comments section below.